sgbaotran/OceanCapital-Frontend/README.md

-# WealthSoldier - Front End
+# OnesCapital - Front End

-WealthSoldier is an application developed by Gia Bao Tran in order to provide an easier way that people can manage their finances more conveniently and robust.
+OnesCapital is an application developed by Gia Bao Tran in order to provide an easier way that people can manage their finances more conveniently and robust.
 Features such as Balance tracking, Expense logs, View currency, and other sets of useful tools one can leverage to successfully manage their finances $$$

 Keep in mind that this is just the front end of the project, check my repos to view the backend code